linuxarcade/LA/README.md

 In the process of migrating to GitHub.

 Linux Arcade
 OS for you to build your arcade.
 Easy, simple and fast.
+Optimized and ready to use system.
+It runs most arcade systems and consoles.
+100% FREE
 Telegram group - https://abre.ai/i14O

 32 bits